verus-lang/verus/source/CODE.md

 1. Find the assertion in `sst_to_air.rs` that generates the failing query
 2. Check the SMT-LIB output to understand what's being asked
+3. You can also run AIR as a standalone binary.

 ## Important Environment Variables